Esraa-Dev/Esraa-Dev/README.md

 I'm a <strong>MERN Stack Developer</strong> from <strong>Egypt</strong>, passionate about building efficient and scalable web applications.<br><br>
 - 🔭 Currently improving my software engineering skills and mastering the MERN stack.<br>
 - 📚 Learning more about backend architecture, databases, and real-world full-stack projects.<br>
-- 🚀 Always eager to build clean, maintainable, and production-ready applications.
+- 🚀 Always eager to build clean, maintainable, and production-ready applications.<br>
+- 💼 Open to collaboration on interesting projects.
 </p>

 ---